-Limes are flamboyant, strong, exciting, fresh and fun and the perfect complement to a number of delicious recipes.
+Limes are flamboyant, fun and the perfect complement to some delicious recipes.

 The promise of all this is delivered by Citrus latifolia, commonly known as the Tahitian or Persian Lime.
 Presenting an arguably more exotic image than the ubiquitous lemon, although less endowed with Vitamin C, the bold lime colour speaks of aromatic Asian food, Mexican salsas, Indian chutneys, salt-rimmed glasses of ice-cold margarita, tangy desserts and cakes, and of course, a thin wedge makes all the difference to chilled Corona from the bottle.

 Selection and storage: Choose fruit with smooth, unblemished skin.
 Limes tend to become lighter in colour and juicier as they ripen so select fruit with a bit of give when squeezed.
 Store at room temperature away from the sunlight for up to a week, in the refrigerator for up to a month.
 To store the juice for several months, freeze in ice cube containers, turn out and store in a plastic bag or sealed container in the freezer.

 Limes go with: mangoes, bananas, pineapples, papaya, coconut, cream, ice-cream, coriander, mint, fish, shellfish, chicken, beef, ginger, chilli, tomatoes.

 Unbaked Lime Cheesecake

 The Indonesian dark palm sugar lends the amber colour to the jelly and the latte colour to the cream cheese filling, but the taste is definitely of lime.
 Paler palm sugar can be substituted, and the colour will be less intense.

 150g plain sweet biscuits (Marie or Milk Arrowroot)

 ½ teaspoon gound cardamom